 Enable or disable logging classes (or accept HP-recommended defaults).
-Press the [Save Data] key on each screen to create or modify the data record.
-Verify that the data record has been created by checking that the Data flag is Y.
+Press the [Save Data] key on each screen to create or modify the data

 Press the [Exit Logging] function key when you have finished modifying the logging configuration.

-FieldsConsoleLoggingThe value entered in this field specifies whether or not logging events for the subsystem and class listed beside the field will be logged to the system console.
+Fields Console Logging The value entered in this field specifies whether or not logging events for the subsystem and class listed beside the field will be logged to the system console.
 A value must be entered for each subsystem and class listed.
-A Y (yes) enables logging to the console, N (no) disables logging to the console.Disk LoggingThe value entered in this field specifies whether or not logging events for the subsystem and class listed beside the field will be logged to a disk file.
-A value must be the field will be logged to a disk file.
+A Y (yes) enables logging to the console, N (no) disables logging to the console.
+Disk Logging The value entered in this field specifies whether or not logging events for the subsystem and class listed beside the field will be logged to a disk file.
 A value must be entered for each subsystem and class listed.
 A Y (yes) enables logging to a file, N (no) disables logging to a file.
-The file name that NMS uses is NMLGnnnn.
-PUB.SYS, where nnnn is a number from 0000 to 9999.
+The file name that NMS uses is NMLGnnnn.PUB.SYS, where nnnn is a number from 0000 to 9999.
 All logging classes in all subsystems are logged to this file.
-At each system startup, or when a file is full, NMS creates a new NMLGnnnn.
-PUB.SYS file, naming each successive logging file by incrementing nnnn.
-When NMLG9999.PUB.SYS is full, NMS names the next logging file NMLG0000.PUB.SYS.
+At each system startup, or when a file is full, NMS creates a new NMLGnnnn.PUB.SYS file, naming each successive logging file by incrementing nnnn.
+When NMLG9999.PUB.SYS is full, NMLG0000.PUB.SYS.